IBM-Cloud/get-started-swift/README.md

 # Getting started with Swift on IBM Cloud
 The Getting Started tutorial for Swift uses this sample application to provide you with a sample workflow for working with any Swift app; you set up a development environment, deploy an app locally and on the cloud, and then integrate an IBM Cloud database service in your app.

-The *estado* branch is meant to for ICp testing.
-It contains 0 dependencies, while retaining most of the functionality of the full api
+The *estado* branch is meant for ICp testing.
+It contains 0 dependencies, while retaining most of the functionality of the full application.

 ### API